armujahid/tyk-docs/tyk-docs/content/api-management/api-management.md

     - /getting-started/deployment-options/
 ---

+What is API Management?
+API management solution helps you ensure the creation and publishing of your API is consistent and secure.
+It also monitors performance and activity through analytics and logging.
+It finally manages all your transformations and policies centrally.

 The API Management deployment options are comprised of the various [open and closed source](/docs/tyk-stack/) components.

 Which one is right for your organization depends on your requirements and preferences.
 Please [contact us](https://tyk.io/about/contact/) for help.